Gonzalez & Waddington – Attorneys at Law

 INTRODUCTION TO KICK-ASS CLOSINGS

-In modern courtrooms, few criminal cases go to trial.
+Few criminal cases go to trial in modern courtrooms.
 With oppressive sentencing guidelines and trial penalties imposed on those who dare contest their charges, guilty pleas are the norm in Federal and State Courts.
 As a result, there are few opportunities to watch experienced lawyers do battle in contested jury trials.

-In modern times, how does one become a better trial lawyer, aside from trying jury trials?
-For me, I read dozens of trial advocacy books, attended many CLEs, scoured countless transcripts, and searched the internet looking for examples of how to deliver a kick-ass closing argument.
+In modern times, how does one become a better trial lawyer besides trying jury trials?
+I read dozens of trial advocacy books, attended many CLEs, scoured countless transcripts, and searched the internet for examples of how to deliver a kick-ass closing argument.
 What I found was disappointing.
-Almost all trial advocacy books contain theory, not substance, and they tend to minimize the importance of closing arguments.
+Almost all trial advocacy books contain theory, not substance, and tend to minimize the importance of closing arguments.
 In addition, most transcripts contain boring recitations of the facts, patronizing jury speeches, and weak attempts at explaining reasonable doubt.

-I was forced to learn by trying a lot of cases and learning from my successes, and even more importantly, from my failures.
-Thankfully, I practice law in a jurisdiction where there are no sentencing guidelines and few mandatory sentences.
+I was forced to learn by trying many cases, learning from my successes and, even more importantly, my failures.
+Thankfully, I practice law in a jurisdiction with no sentencing guidelines and few mandatory sentences.
 I am fortunate to take nearly every case to trial.
 Over two hundred contested jury trials have taught me many lessons.
-I firmly believe that a devastating closing argument, combined with a strong opening statement and skillful cross examinations, are key to creating reasonable doubt and winning at trial.
+I firmly believe that a devastating closing argument, combined with a strong opening statement and skillful cross-examinations, are key to creating reasonable doubt and winning at trial.

-In preparing this trial guide, I read countless trial transcripts and sourced my own experiences.
+I read countless trial transcripts and sourced my experiences in preparing this trial guide.
 I extracted the best examples of common closing argument topics, such as Burden Shifting, Credibility, and Reasonable Doubt.
 Then, I broke down the arguments into topics for quick reference.
 I also included powerful quotes and parables that can be used to drive a point home.
 Finally, I included charts and diagrams that can be used in closing arguments to visually demonstrate concepts such as Proof Beyond a Reasonable Doubt, Mistake of Fact, Self-defense, and others.

 Used properly, this book can save you time, and increase the power and effectiveness of your closing arguments.
-More importantly, it will help save lives, and protect the freedom of those whom we defend.
+More importantly, it will help save lives and protect the freedom of those we defend.

 When defending a criminal case, we must remember it is the prosecutor’s job to prove the case beyond a reasonable doubt.
 They must build a bridge over a river called “Reasonable Doubt.”
 Their bridge must be solid and well-constructed.
-It must span the river of Reasonable Doubt, otherwise, they have failed to meet their burden of proof.
+It must span the river of Reasonable Doubt; otherwise, they will fail to meet their burden of proof.

 A criminal defense lawyer’s job is destruction.
 We don’t build.
 We destroy.
 We sabotage.
 We wreak havoc.
 We pinpoint and attack the weaknesses in the prosecution’s case.
 Our goal is to destroy their case and leave it in ruins.

 The defense’s closing argument should be the final bombing run on the prosecution’s bridge.
-It is our last chance to convince the jury that the bridge is weak, unsafe, and cannot be crossed.
-If done properly, a closing argument should cause the jury to stop and hesitate, to have doubt, and to acquit.
+Our last chance is to convince the jury that the bridge is weak, unsafe, and cannot be crossed.
+If done properly, a closing argument should cause the jury to stop, hesitate, doubt, and acquit.

 Click here to buy Kick-Ass Closings on Amazon